daidodo/format-imports-vscode/README.md

 - Type of imports to apply: Script or named imports.
 - Path pattern to match.
+- How to sort imports, by paths or first names, inside the group.
 - [Sorting Rules](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules) for paths and names within the group.
 - Sub-groups to further adjust the order of imports.